 Projects

-Dynamic Service Trading in IoT (Jun 2020 - Jun 2021)
+Dynamic Service Trading in IoT (University of Essex, Jun 2020 - Jun 2021)

 With the wide deployment of low-cost Internet of Things (IoT) in an increasing number of applications such as smart cities, new challenges have emerged concerning the market of digital services to compensate for the lack of processing, computation, and other resources of IoT.
 At the same time, the complexity of interplay among stakeholders has grown in size, granularity, and variation of trust.
 In this project, we consider an IoT market with heterogeneous buyers.
 The buyers interact with the resource supplier dynamically with specific resource demands.
 This work introduces a broker between the supplier and the buyers, equipped with Distributed Ledger Technologies (DLT) providing a service for market security and trustworthiness.